-SCALING THE FEAST FEATURE SERVER ON KUBERNETES
+FEATURE SERVER HIGH-AVAILABILITY AND AUTO-SCALING ON KUBERNETES

-By Nikhil Kathole
+By Nikhil Kathole, Antonin Stefanutti

-Scaling the Feast Feature Server on Kubernetes
+Feature Server High-Availability and Auto-Scaling on Kubernetes

 As ML systems move from experimentation to production, the feature server often becomes a critical bottleneck.
 A single-replica deployment might handle development traffic, but production workloads — real-time inference, batch scoring, multiple consuming services — demand the ability to scale horizontally.